mwaz/circleci-ml-pipeline/README.md

     paramiko
     requests

-These are installed, with their dependencies, but `install.sh` into the virtual environment.
+These are installed with their dependencies by `install.sh` into the virtual environment.

 ## Setting up the project in CircleCI